StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

 ## Java Virtual Machine

 !!! warning "Manual installation required"
-    As of Cortex 3.2, OpenJDK 11 or later is no longer installed automatically.
-You must manually install and configure it before running Cortex.
+    As of Cortex 3.2, OpenJDK is no longer installed automatically.
+You must manually install OpenJDK 11 or later before running Cortex.

 !!! example "Install Java"